wso2/fhir-mcp-server/README.md

 You can run the MCP server using Docker for a consistent, isolated environment.

+Note on **Authorization**: When running the MCP server locally via Docker or Docker Compose, authorization should be disabled by adding ```--disable-auth```.
+This would be fixed in the future releases.

 1. **Prerequisites:**
    - Docker installed and running on your system.